sarsimha/CSXL-final-project-/docs/organizations.md

 `backend/services/event.py` creates the Event Service and has methods `get_event()` and `update_event()`.
 The method `get_event()` calls a SQL query to find the Event with a specific ID from the Events database and returns the equivalent Event Model.
 The method `update_event()` updates the event and returns the updated Event Model.
 Both methods only happen if the user is an Eli Exec.

 ### Frontend
+The folder `frontend/src/app/update-event` contains the implementation for updating events.
+`update-event.service.ts` creates the UpdateEvent Service that has a method `updateEvent(eventId: number, name: string, orgName: string, location: string, description: string, date: string, time: string)` that makes an HTTP PUT request to update an existing event with new fields for orgName, location, description, date and time.
+The update events page can be accessed from the navigation bar for users with exec permissions.

 ## Frontend dependencies:
 1. `npm install angular-mat-datepicker`